Regional Administration building (City Council) in Ivano-Frankivsk, Ukraine (1988). Modernist, Soviet-era architecture in the former USSR.

 Memorial to the Great Patriotic War in Kamianets-Podilskyi, a medieval city in western Ukraine.
 Soviet war memorial in the former USSR.

-Eternal Flame, Museum of The History of Ukraine in World War II Memorial Complex
+Eternal Flame (National Museum of the History of Ukraine in the Second World War)

-Eternal Flame, part of the Museum of The History of Ukraine in World War II Memorial Complex in Kyiv.
+Eternal Flame (National Museum of the History of Ukraine in the Second World War) in Kyiv.
 Soviet memorial in the former USSR.

 Memorial “For graduates of the Kyiv special schools – participants of the Second World War”